 Clone Trooper: Wow.
 Slowest landing ever.

 - Composite Character: Some things from the movies get merged in this telling: Chancellor Valorum and General Grievous, Naboo, Mustafar, and Alderaan.
+The intro strips to Rogue One suggest that Tattooine, Jedha, and Jakku have been merged as well.
 A lesser version is at the beginning of Episode IV, where random Rebel Troopers are used to represent Captain Antilles until the scene where the real Antilles appears, getting throttled by Vader.

 - Continuity Nod: In and out of universe: Underwater oxygen extraction apparatus and grappling hook.

 - Cosmetic Award: Your journey to the Dark Side is now complete!
 Achievement Unlocked!